How it works

-Because the vehicle protection plans offered on Turo only apply to trips booked on Turo, you are still required by law to insure your vehicle when it’s not being shared on Turo.
+Because the third-party auto liability insurance only applies to trips booked on Turo, you are still required by law to insure your vehicle when it’s not being shared on Turo.

-Vehicle protection plans offered on Turo include third-party liability insurance up to £20,000,000*.
-When you share your car on Turo, you are covered by the insurance provided by Aioi Nissay Dowa Insurance.
+All trips in the UK are covered by third-party auto liability insurance*.
+When you share your car on Turo, you are covered for third party claims for bodily injury, death, or property by the insurance provided by Aioi Nissay Dowa Insurance.
 In the event of an incident, you wouldn’t need to contact your personal insurance provider, although we recommend you check the terms of your personal insurance policy to confirm it’s OK to share your car on Turo.

 What other requirements must I meet?